TencentCloud/O266player/README.md

 Tencent O266dec decoder library (0.0.1)
 =========================================================================

-Tencent Media Lab has developed a high performance CPU-efficient H.266/VVC decoder library (O266dec) that can be integrated into player and transcoding applications.
+Tencent Media Lab's O266 decoder is a high performance CPU-efficient H.266/VVC decoder library (O266dec) designed to be integrated into player and transcoding applications.
 The decoder library can be used to play back H.266 Annex B bitstreams and is available to try on your target platforms using the modified VLC player available at our Github page